 The Best Meal I Had in Argentina…

 I may be a travel writer, but I rarely write about food.
-It just doesn’t interest me like hiking & adventures do!
-BUT ~ the meal I had at Buenos Aires’ famed Palacio Duhau Park Hyatt, takes the cake for the BEST meal I had in Argentina…HANDS DOWN!!
+It just doesn’t interest me in the same way that hiking & adventures do!
+BUT ~ the meal I had at famed Buenos Aires hotel, Palacio Duhau Park Hyatt, takes the cake for the BEST meal I had in Argentina…HANDS DOWN!!
 I still remember it to this day ~ over six months later.
 And I didn’t just spend a weekend in Argentina: I was there for two months.
-So when I say that this was the best meal I had in Argentina, I’m speaking from experience…

 My Problem with the Food in Argentina

-Overall, I was HUGELY disappointed with the food in Argentina.
+Overall, I was VERY disappointed with the food in Argentina.
 This SHOCKED me.
 Unofficially known as the “Beef Capital of the World,” I thought I was going to love it there.
 I envisioned myself drinking wine & eating fabulous steaks nightly.

 Never make assumptions when you travel.

-90% of the meat I had in Argentina was tough, flavorless, & too well done (they don’t ask how you like it prepared).
-Though Argentinian cattle have been grass-fed for hundreds of years ~ nowadays, the majority of cattle are raised on feed lots, just like in the States.
+90% of the meat I had in Argentina was tough, flavorless, & too well done.
+Though Argentinian cattle have been grass-fed for hundreds of years ~ now, the majority of cattle are raised on feed lots, just like in the States.
 What does this mean?
 It means that cattle are basically living on top of each another (instead of roaming freely), standing in their own feces, being pumped full of antibiotics, to “avoid” illness.
-If you want true, grass-fed beef these days in Argentina ~ it’s hard to come by, & costs a fortune.

 The Best Meal I Had in Argentina…

-Okay, so now that I’ve given you the backstory on my NON-love affair with Argentinian food, let’s go back to my first night in the country.
-My friend, Nina, & I got off the plane from Peru, landed in Buenos Aires, & immediately set out for the Palacio Duhau.
-We were chomping at the bit to check out this amazing palace for ourselves…
+Okay, now that I’ve given you the backstory on my NON-love affair with Argentinian food, let’s go back to my first night in the country.
+My friend & I got off the plane from Peru, landed in Buenos Aires, & immediately set out for the Palacio Duhau.

 Palacio Duhau Heaven…

 To start, we shared a bottle of Luigi Bosca Sauvignon Blanc, which complimented the balmy evening.
 Then things started to get really good.
-It was recommended that we had to try their signature appetizer, Smoked Gouda Provoleta.
+It was recommended that we try their signature appetizer, Smoked Gouda Provoleta.
 Smoked cheese?!
 I thought.
 Wayyy too decadent for me.
 But because of rave reviews, we went for it.

 OH.
 My.
 GOODNESS.

 Their smoked cheese dish was one of the most perfect things I’ve ever put in my mouth.
 HEAVEN.
 When Nina tried it, we must’ve sounded like fools, because we were “oohhhingg” & “ahhhinggg” like a couple of drunk baby shower attendees.
-In retrospect, I believe it would be near-impossible to put that cheese in your mouth & NOT be ecstatic.

 I want to hear about the best meal YOU had in Argentina!
 I know there are other amazing restaurants out there ~ I believe in Buenos Aires alone, there are over 5,000 restaurants!
 I’d love to hear about other amazing Argentinian meals waiting to be had…so let me know in the comments below where some of these gems are!